facebookarchive/caffe2/caffe2/contrib/aten/docs/pytorch_to_caffe2.md

 To bridge this gap, we provide an experimental operator in ONNX that allows you to directly access PyTorch's tensor functions using the ATen library.
 [ATen](https://github.com/zdevito/aten) is the underlying C++ library that PyTorch uses to do tensor operations.
-Caffe2 has an [ATen operator](https://github.com/caffe2/caffe2/tree/master/caffe2/contrib/aten) that can run these tensor functions embedded inside an ONNX network.
+Caffe2 has an [ATen operator](https://github.com/caffe2/caffe2/tree/master/caffe2/contrib/aten) that can run these tensor functions in a Caffe2 network after importing them through ONNX.

 This guide explains how to configure Caffe2 and modify your PyTorch program to use this functionality.